rackerlabs/design-system/_component_design/pills.md

 <div class="hxRow" markdown="1">

-{% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}
+{% column left:"hxCol-8 xCol-xs-12 hxCol-sm-12 hxCol-md-8 hxCol-lg-8" %}

 ## Specifications
-Refer to the following specifications when constructing pills.
+Use these specifications when you construct pills.

 {% endcolumn %}